Israel Beer

-Israel Beer (sometimes spelled Yisrael Bar, 9 October 1912 – 1 May 1966) was an Austrian-born Israeli citizen convicted of espionage.
+Israel Beer (also spelled Yisrael Bar, also known as Captain José Gregorio; 9 October 1912 – 1 May 1966) was an Austrian-born Israeli citizen convicted of espionage.
 On March 31, 1961, Beer, a senior employee in the Israeli Ministry of Defense, was arrested under suspicion of espionage for the Soviet Union.
 A former lieutenant colonel in the IDF, Beer was a well-known military commentator and an acknowledged expert on military history, and he was employed in a civilian position within the Israeli Ministry of Defense to write a book on the history of the 1947–1949 Palestine war.
 His true identity, his personal history before emigrating to Palestine, and the circumstances of his recruitment to the KGB (which he never admitted), have all remained unknown to this day.

 Unconfirmed early history

 Beer claimed to have been born in Austria in the name Georg Beer to an assimilated Jewish family, that he had been active in the Austrian Social Democratic Party and that he had taken part in the armed conflict between the party's military organisation, the Schutzbund, and the Austrian Army.
 Beer took pride in having later completed officer training in the Austrian military academy and having served as an officer in the army for a certain period of time.
 He claimed to have completed his service as a colonel serving as a brigade commander and to have fought in the Spanish Civil War as a volunteer for the International Brigades in the Thälmann Battalion.
 He also claimed to hold a doctorate in literature from the University of Vienna.

 During interrogation, Beer repeated the story but Isser Harel, Director of Mossad and also in charge of Shin Bet, calmly told him, "You are a liar."

 'We can find no trace of your parents in Austria.
 If they were typical Jewish parents, as you make them out to be, then why aren't you circumcised?'

 'We have checked all the records in Austria.
 You never fought on the barricades.
 You never received a doctorate, as you claim you did, nor did you ever attend the university.
 You did not go to the military academy because Jews were not allowed to at the time.
 They have checked their lists for us and your name is not there.
 The Schutzbund has no record of your membership either.'

 'We have gone through the records of the international brigade and your name is not there.
 You never fought in Spain....'

 'Now tell me: who are you?
 We want the truth.'

 He neither revealed his true identity nor admitted that he worked for the KGB.